A dropped kerb is installed on a pavement outside a property to allow vehicles to cross the pavement and park on the property.

 1. Are you able to pay for the licence and construction costs?

->

-> Depending on who does the work for you and the specification of the crossing costs are likely to be between £1,000 and £2,500.
+Newport City Council will carry out the works and the specification of the crossing costs are likely to be between £1,500 and £2,500.

->

-> The licence costs £200 which has to be paid on application with £100 of this refunded if the vehicle crossing is refused.
+The licence costs £100 which has to be paid on application.

->

-> 2. Planning permission
+2. Planning permission

 Check to see if you will need planning permission.